openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ## Encrypting to Traditional and PQ(/T) Keys

-During the transition to post-quantum cryptography, an implementation attempting to encrypt a message to both PQ(/T) and traditional keys MAY by default encrypt to both to avoid disruption to communications (possibly displaying a warning).
+During the transition to post-quantum cryptography, an implementation MAY, by default, encrypt messages to both PQ(/T) and traditional keys to avoid disruption to communications, optionally displaying a warning.
 As noted in {{composite-kem}}, the confidentiality of a message is not post-quantum secure when using multiple PKESKs if at least one does not use PQ(/T) encryption schemes.

 ## Signing with Traditional and PQ(/T) Keys